BinomialLLC/basis_universal/README.md

 ### Compression levels

-The encoder supports multiple encoding speed vs. quality levels, which (along with -q or setting the codebook sizes) controls the tradeoff between quality and encoding time.
-The default is level 1, which is the best overall balance between encoding speed vs. quality.
-Here's a graph showing the encoding time and quality across 59 images for each quality level:
+The encoder supports multiple compression "effort" levels using the "-level X" command line option, which (along with -q or manually setting the codebook sizes) controls the tradeoff between encoding time and overall quality.
+The default is level 1, which is the best overall balance between encoding speed vs. overall quality.
+Here's a graph showing the encoding time and average quality across 59 images for each level:

 ![Encoder Level vs. Time/Quality Graph](https://github.com/BinomialLLC/basis_universal/blob/master/encoder_lvl_vs_perf.png "Encoder Level vs. Encoding Time/Quality")

 This benchmark was done on a 20 core Xeon workstation.
 The results will be different on less powerful machines.

+Level 0 is fast, but this level disables several backend optimizations so it will generate larger files.
+It will also be quite brittle on complex textures or artificial textures.

-Note that -level 2 is equivalent to the initial release's quality, and -level 4 is equivalent to the initial release's -slower.
+Note that -level 2 is equivalent to the initial release's default, and -level 4 is equivalent to the initial release's "-slower" option.
 Also, -slower is now equivalent to level 2 (not 4).

 ### More detailed examples